mwerminski/truck_queue/README.md

 * borderCrossingSystem.arrive(truck1);  - now entry gate is empty, we can add another truck
 * borderCrossingSystem.systemStatus();  - lets print some info
 * borderCrossingSystem.step();          - the first truck is now in exit gate with "CHECKING" status, second one should be in queue
-* borderCrossingSystem.step();          - the first one leaves exit gates with "LEAVING" status, second should be in exit gate
+* borderCrossingSystem.step();          - the first one leaves exit gates with "LEAVING" status, second one should be in exit gate

 ## TODO
 - Some unit tests,